Updated: Jul 13

 On the other side of the coin, you could also talk to the people who are also feeling stuck in life and career for years - both offline and online.
 Going through the stuck stage alone is tough.
-You can help each other, share resources, give motivation, give insight about their job applications and CVs, and maybe even create a support group - even remotely via zoom for example.
+You can help each other, share resources, give motivation, give insight about their job applications and CVs, and maybe even create support groups - even remotely via zoom for example.

 4. Take a Break

+Self care is important.
 Constant worrying about your situation and always trying to figure the way out can be very stressful and will influence your physical health.